 Jesus Heals A Blind Man

-As these ten men go on their way to the priests, a most marvelous transformation takes place.
-They are physically healed—ten cleansed from their loathsome skin disease.
-However, as they go on their way, only one man realizes what has taken place.
+As these ten men went on their way to the priests, a most marvelous transformation took place.
+They were physically healed—all ten were cleansed of their loathsome skin disease.
+However, as they went on their way, only one man realized what had taken place.

-This man is not just any leper; he is a Samaritan, a foreigner often looked down upon by Jews.
-When the Samaritan realized he had been healed, he turned back with a loud voice, glorifying God (Luke 17:15).
+This man was not any leper; he was a Samaritan, a foreigner often looked down upon by Jews.
+When the Samaritan realized he had been healed, he turned back and, with a loud voice glorified God (Luke 17:15).

 The Return of One Leper